Search:

 The Fall of Lucifer - Isaiah 14:12 – 14:23 (commentary)

 In his military might this great king had laid low the nations, including Phoenicia, Philistia, Egypt, Moab, Edom, Cilicia, and much of Judah (vv.
 12-15).
 But he would fall like a morning star.
-The brilliance of a star in the early dawn suddenly vanishes when the sun rise …
+The brilliance of a star in the early dawn suddenly vanishes when the sun rises.
+Senna …

 Pride And Anger Work Against Humility - Proverbs 30:29 – 30:33 (commentary)

 Four Stately Creatures (vv.
 29-33) In God’s order of things, some creatures are small and in humble positions and some are in more prominent positions.
 Three or four strut around (v.
 29).
-In contract to the four lowly creatures in the four previous verses are those tha …
+In contract to the four lowly creatures in the four previous verses are those that app …

-Sad to say Nebuchadnezzar did not take the prophet’s advice and turn from his evil way.
-It seems almost incredible that the king would refuse to heed Daniel’s pleading and yet that is exactly what he did.
-Actually the heart of man has not changed since that historic event. …
+Sadly, Nebuchadnezzar did not take the prophet’s advice to turn from his evil ways.
+It seems almost incredible that the king would refuse to heed Daniel’s pleading and yet that is exactly what happened.
+The heart of man has not changed since that historic event.
+With all the preaching of ...

 Fellowship With The Lord is Important - Jeremiah 13:1 – 13:11 (commentary)

 The people were not responding to Jeremiah’s message, so God had him perform a symbolic act to get their attention (vv.
 1-11).
 He commanded Jeremiah to buy a linen belt and wear it around his waist (vv.
-1,2).
-The fact that it was made of “linen,” the material used …
+1-2).
+The fact that it was made of “linen,” the material us …